lidofinance/dual-governance/docs/specification.md

 #### Preconditions

 - MUST be called by the Emergency Activation Committee address.
-- The Emergency Mode MUST NOT be active.
+- Emergency Mode MUST NOT already be active.
+- Emergency Protection MUST NOT be expired.

 ---